lilianabs/ecommerce-search-engine/README.md

 # ecommerce-search-engine
-A search engine for ecommerce data
+A search engine for ecommerce data.
+It uses the OpenAI API and the [Home Depot dataset](https://www.kaggle.com/datasets/thedevastator/the-home-depot-products-dataset).

 ## Run the project
 Before running the application locally, make sure you have Python 3.9+ installed.